wklken/fetch/README.md

 - [ ] support environment vars, like `host/basic auth`,
 - [ ] render environment vars in everywhere, like `path/request section/assert section`? which template to use?
 - [ ] `-vv` verbose, detail. file/case? title/description/assert lint/why fail
-- [ ] the case name? where to put that?
 - [ ] how to control the execute order?
 - [ ] multiple cases in one file, like ginkgo?
 - [ ] should support all request method
 - [ ] should support all request body, json/form/msgpack/zip.....
 - [ ] how to: long-live / file download / static file
 - [ ] support retry
+- [ ] support latency assertion, less than/greater than, or between
 - [ ] support repeat, like run 5 times
-- [ ] support latency assertion, less than/greater than, or between
 - [ ] support assert redirect
 - [ ] how to share the cookie between cases? claim? or default same dir
 - [ ] run in parallel